 About Me

-I am a PhD candidate in Statistics at Baylor University with a passion for understanding and learning from data to help others make informed decisions.
+I am a PhD data scientist and statistician with a passion for understanding and learning from data to help others make informed decisions.
 I especially love collaborating with people with different backgrounds and learning about other fields so that I can better understand and approach problems.

 As an undergraduate, I worked for a year as a research assistant developing Bayesian models to estimate elemental profiles and contributions of various potential pollution sources across the intermountain west.
 This project resulted in my first co-authored publication.

-While at Baylor, I have had the opportunity to work on a variety of different projects that have helped me develop my skills as a statistician and data scientist.
+In graduate school, I had the opportunity to work on a variety of different projects that have helped me develop my skills as a statistician and data scientist.
 As part of my duties as a graduate assistant at Baylor, I:

 • assisted in the development of a multi-day data science workshop for professionals in the water/wastewater treatment industry.